 21 Cheap Ideas for a Boring Weekend

 1. Host a cooking challenge — Play master chef.
 Choose one ingredient that you have in the fridge or pantry.
 Then have each master chef in the challenge create their best dish with that ingredient.
 Have a judge choose the winner.

 2. Head to your nearest body of water or natural wonder — There’s something about a body of water that’s so calming.
 Pack up the car and spend some time by a creek, pond, river, lake, or ocean.
 If you don’t have any of those, head to a mountain, trail, or park to get some fresh air.

 4. Find a bar/restaurant that has live music — No need to buy anything beyond a few soft drinks or appetizers if you’re on a budget.
 Just sit back and vibe with the band.

 5. Go for a dessert date — A full dinner may not be in the budget, but a romantic dessert night can be just as fun.

 6. Host a board game night — Invite a few friends over for a

 competitive friendly game of Monopoly, Taboo, or Catch Phrase.

 7. Check for free neighborhood events — Usually, communities have free or affordable activities throughout the week to keep us busy.
-In Atlanta, we had the Events12 website which I used quite often.
+Atlanta, for example, has the Events12 website.
 It lists fairs, festivals, shows, and more.
-I found this site by Googling “free events in Atlanta.”
+You can find it by Googling “free events in Atlanta.”
 You can do the same for your closest city to find out what’s going on.

 8. Search Groupon or LivingSocial for event deals — These sites negotiate deals with local businesses on dining, activities, travel, spa treatments, and more.
 See if you can score a deal on something to do this weekend there.